PAVE Job Training and New Ventures for Youth

 The PAVE program is financed in whole or in part with funds provided through Worksystems, Inc. from the U.S. Department of Labor and the Portland Development Commission.

-New Ventures for Youth
+Social Purpose Enterprise at New Avenues for Youth